marciodosanjos/api-ajax/README.md

-# pratica-api-ajax
-Consumindo dados da API do Github com AJAX
+# Exercise Consuming data from an API with AJAX

+Consuming data from the Github API with AJAX.

+Langagues: HTML, CSS, Javascript.